How to Pass an Illinois Motorcycle License Test

 The examiner will end the test if the rider:

-• Falls off or drops the motorcycle at any time,
+• Falls off or drops the motorcycle at any time

-• Commits an unsafe act (e.g., loses control, raises the front wheel off the ground, uses excessively high speed, etc.),
+• Commits an unsafe act (e.g., loses control, raises the front wheel off the ground, uses excessively high speed, etc.)

-• Exceeds a reasonable time limit.
+• Exceeds a reasonable time limit

 What Happens If I Am Involved in a Motorcycle Crash?

-Stay Safe, Have Fun, Wear a Helmet
+Stay Safe, Have Fun, and Wear a Helmet

 How to Pass a Motorcycle License Test in Chicago